skygear-demo/skymail/README.md

 Feel free to open any issue and PR.
 Contact at [hello+skymail@skygear.io](hello+skymail@skygear.io) or fill in the form [here]().

 ### About Skygear
-Skygear is an open-source backend for apps.
+[Skygear](https://skygear.io) is an open-source backend for apps.
 You can write plugins to enrich your application.
 Skymail is a perfect example to demostrate the use of cloud functions.

+Besides sending emails, Skygear is suitable for writing simple or even database-connected cloud functions.